 I have been asked a few times about my aquarium maintenance company.
-Starting your own business can be very overwhelming so I would like to do what I can to help people get in to this industry.
+Starting your own business can be very overwhelming so I would like to do what I can to help people get into this industry.

 Starting an aquarium maintenance company is a huge undertaking, like starting any business.
 Some people think it is a dream job getting to work on great setups and working with what you love.
 This is not the reality much of the time.

-Before you try to start your own aquarium service company I highly suggest you work for someone else first.
-This will give you first hand experience with what it is really like.
+Before you try to start your own aquarium service company, I highly suggest you work for someone else first.
+This will give you first-hand experience with what it is really like.
 It will also give you an inside perspective on a working service company.
 You will learn things to do that you would have never thought of, and hopefully a lot of things not to do.
 I say hopefully because learning the hard way is the most important learning of all.
 Those are the hardest lessons to learn and learning them while working for someone else is the best way to learn them.

 You will not be working with a lot of high dollar tanks with clients who say yes to any recommendation you make, at least not in the beginning.
 Most will want to spend very little to nothing over your service fee.
-They will also expect the tank to look perfect all of the time.
-In their mind they are paying for a premium service and you are providing it, so the tank should always look amazing.
-Unfortunately most will not pay to have you come every week.
+They will also expect the tank to look perfect all the time.
+In their mind, they are paying for a premium service and you are providing it, so the tank should always look amazing.
+Unfortunately, most will not pay to have you come every week.
 They will want you every two to four weeks, meaning the tank can end up looking worse and worse over time with most clients.
 Some will take great care of their tanks between your visits, but others will do nothing but feed (or overfeed) between visits.
 There are certain things you can do to make the tank look good for that long, but not much.

 The ideal situation is that you work in conjunction with a local pet or fish shop.
 This gives you a pool of potential clients to tap in to.
 You can work there between jobs to supplement your income.
-Ideally they have a small room visible from the sales floor that you can setup as your office, including signage on the door, business cards, brochures, etc. This not only gets you some effective advertising that is either cheap, free, or even pays you (if you work there enough) but gives you a place to house livestock, pick up dry goods for cheap, etc. If an office isn’t available a couple banners or posters and some business cards and flyers on the front counter can do just as much.
+Ideally, they have a small room visible from the sales floor that you can set up as your office, including signage on the door, business cards, brochures, etc. This not only gets you some effective advertising that is either cheap, free, or even pays you (if you work there enough) but gives you a place to house livestock, pick up dry goods for cheap, etc. If an office isn’t available, a couple of banners or posters and some business cards and flyers on the front counter can do just as much.
 It also makes it easier to function as a business since it is not a home business, which some wholesalers will not work with.

 Running the business from home is another great option.
 It may not earn you any extra clients, but is less overhead since you will not have to pay rent to the pet or fish store.
 This requires some space and a little more infrastructure on your part.
 You will need the actual office space, space to store dry goods and livestock, and space to house your RO/DI system (the actual RO/DI system plus the storage container for RO/DI water, the containers to mix saltwater in (usually a second large trash can), and the water containers you will transport the saltwater in).
 Many people already in the hobby may actually have most of this running and ready to go.
 You will still want to get business cards and flyers in as many local stores as possible.